Azure Stack HCI solution overview

 - It's familiar for Hyper-V and server admins, allowing them to leverage existing virtualization and storage concepts and skills.

-- It works with existing data center processes and tools such as Microsoft System Center, Active Directory, Group Policy, and PowerShell scripting.
+- It can be monitored and managed from the Azure portal or using on-premises tools such as Microsoft System Center, Active Directory, Group Policy, and PowerShell scripting.

 - It works with popular third-party backup, security, and monitoring tools.

 - Flexible hardware choices allow customers to choose the vendor with the best service and support in their geography.

 - Joint support between Microsoft and the hardware vendor improves the customer experience.